DeepChainBio/deepchain-apps/src/DESC.md

 # Description
 This app is a base application that compute the loglikelihood (the probability that a protein is natural or not).

-We use a bio-transformers with a ESM 'prot_bert' model as backend to make the computation of logits
+We use a bio-transformers with a 'protbert'  model as backend to make the computation of logits

 # Tags
 Fill the tags.json file in this folder: